iotaledger/susee-streams-poc/README.md

   in case there is no existing initialized streams channel.
   * *x86/PC Sensor* and *ESP32 Sensor*:<br>
-    If the *Sensor* has already been initialized use the ` --clear-client-state` option of the *Sensor* app to set its state back to an uninitialized state (use the the `--act-as-remote-control` option in case of an *ESP32 Sensor*).
+    If the *Sensor* has already been initialized use the ` --clear-client-state` option of the *Sensor* app to set its state back to an uninitialized state (use the `--act-as-remote-control` option in case of an *ESP32 Sensor*).
   * *streams-poc-lib* test application:<br>
     If the *Sensor* has already been initialized you need to run `idf.py erase-flash` and to flash the